 - North Carolina

 - North Dakota

 - West Virginia

 Local Licenses & Permits

-In addition to federal and state licenses and permits, most businesses will need some kind of local license or permit in order to conduct business within their specific county or municipality.
+In addition to federal and state licenses and permits, many businesses will need a local license or permit in order to conduct business within their specific county or municipality.
 These will vary, and depend on the nature of your business.
 For example, if your business serves the public and produces a lot of waste, you should expect to need permits from the local fire department and waste management department.
 Other common local permits include food and liquor licenses, as well as signage permits.

 For more information on local business licenses and permits, check with your town, city or county clerk's office.
 You can also get assistance from one of the local associations listed in US Small Business Associations directory of local business resources.